rust-lang/rust-forge/src/release/process.md

   - Uncomment `dev: 1`
 - Update src/ci/run.sh to pass "--release-channel=beta".

-Note that you probably don't want to update the RLS if it's working, but if it's not working beta won't land and it'll need to get updated.
-After this PR merges (through @bors) the beta should be automatically released.

 ## Master bootstrap update (T-1 day, Wednesday)

-Write a new blog post, update rust-www, and update rust-forge.
-Submit PRs for tomorrow.

 Send a PR to the master branch to: